 We maintain strong partnerships with various agencies in the greater Los Angeles area, who also refer clients to LAFLA.
 Among them: Program for Torture Victims, Public Counsel’s Immigrant Rights Project, International Rescue Committee, Esperanza Immigrants Rights Project, Council for American Islamic Relations, Central American Resource Center, Kids in Need of Defense, Human Rights Watch, and Los Angeles LGBT Center.

 Our advocates also regularly conduct outreach and Know Your Rights presentations for both community members and local agencies.

 Have questions about the public charge rule?
 See our Know Your Rights post.

-IMPORTANT: Please see our web calendar for temporary changes in response to the COVID-19 pandemic.
+IMPORTANT: Many of our clinics are suspended in response to the COVID-19 pandemic.
 We appreciate your patience and understanding.